whoatemycookie/gene-expression-qtl/_episodes/07-create-transcriptome-map.md

 In this lesson we are going to learn how to create a transcriptome map.
 At transcriptome map shows the location of the eQTL peak compared its gene location, giving information about cos and trans eQTLs.

-We are going to use the file that we created in the previous lesson with the lod scores greater than 6: `gene.norm_qtl_peaks_random.csv`.
+We are going to use the file that we created in the previous lesson with the lod scores greater than 6: `gene.norm_qtl_peaks_cis.trans.csv`.

 You can load it in using the following code:

 ~~~
-lod_summary = read.csv("../results/gene.norm_qtl_peaks_random.csv")
+lod_summary = read.csv("../results/gene.norm_qtl_peaks_cis.trans.csv")
 lod_summary$marker.id <- paste0(lod_summary$chr,
                                 "_",
                                 lod_summary$pos * 1000000)